bplmaps/lmec-main-site/content/education/k12/past-workshops.md

 * Small Bites: An after-school series of gatherings for educators interested in teaching about Boston through a geospatial and social justice lens
   * Learn to Make a Digital Map Mini-session
   * Environmental Justice in Boston
+  * Educator Social and Map Giveaway
+  * Environmental Justice and Activism Resource Sharing
 * [_More or Less in Common_: Teaching Environmental Justice and Activism in Massachusetts and Beyond](https://bostonpubliclibrary.sharepoint.com/:i:/s/LeventhalMap/EVROto2nrLlOjjD6MSFPlo4B33LVOn3PZlIXxBmrkTXDNw?e=47hj0L)
+* Visualizing Change in Boston: Using Digital Commonwealth Collections to Tell Stories of Places and Activism

 **2021**